February 17-20, 2023

 Day 2 is the day we do site prep, foundation pouring, wall building, and roofing panel building.
 No power tools are used in these builds, so cement for the foundation gets mixed in wheelbarrows by the hardworking “cement-heads,” then wheeled over to the foundation form for tamping and screeding.
-While all that is being done, another set of workers start sawing 2×4’s and fitting them together to form walls and roofing panels using hammers and nails.
+While all that is being done, another set of workers saw 2×4’s and fit them together to form walls and roofing panels using hammers and nails.

-At the end of the day, the cement foundation was complete, and roof panels and walls were stacked in a corner ready to put up the next day.
+At the end of the day, the cement foundation was complete, and roof panels and walls were stacked next to it, ready to put up the next day.

-After spending time cleaning up and walking on the beach, we headed to a condo where we had a fabulous spaghetti feast supplied by Brenda, Jennifer, and Gary.
-After, campers went back to a campfire.
-What a way to end a hard day!
+After spending time cleaning up and walking on the beach, we headed to a condo where we had a fabulous spaghetti feast supplied by wonderful cooks who really took great care of us!

 Day 3, Sunday

-Day 3 is usually the long day on these builds.
+Day 3 is usually the long day on these builds, but this year, it was actually shorter than Day 2!.
 After breakfast, prayer, and caravanning to the site, we prayed at the site for God’s blessing on the work we were to do that day.